microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-03.md

     *The `route` field tells Dapr to forward messages published to the `collectfine` topic to the `/collectfine` endpoint.
 From there, the subscriber can handle each message.
 The `pubsubname` links the subscription.yaml file to the `pubsub` component.
 The `scopes` field restricts this subscription to only the service with the `finecollectionservice` app-id.*

 Now the `FineCollectionService` is ready to receive published messages through Dapr.
 But there is a catch!
-Dapr warps pub/sub messages inside the open-source [CloudEvents](https://cloudevents.io/) message format.
+Dapr wraps pub/sub messages inside the open-source [CloudEvents](https://cloudevents.io/) message format.
 Upon receipt, the subscriber must transform the message to a `CloudEvent`.
 You'll start by manually parsing the incoming JSON.
 Later, you'll evolve the implementation to use the ASP.NET Core model binding via the Dapr SDK for .NET.

   *CloudEvents is a standardized messaging format, providing a common way to describe event information across platforms.
 Dapr embraces CloudEvents.
 For more information about CloudEvents, see the cloudevents specification*